-In the Economics major, students analyze how firms produce, how governments tax, spend, and regulate and how individuals consume.
-Students will attain critical thinking and research skills, as well as the ability to synthesize large amounts of information preparing students to become viable employment and graduate school candidates.
+In the Economics major, students analyze production of firms, public finance (including taxation, spending, and regulation), and behavior of individual consumers.
+Students develop critical thinking and research skills, as well as the ability to synthesize large amounts of information, preparing to become viable employment and graduate school candidates.

 The major in Economics teaches students the logical structure and problem-solving skills that will help them understand both individual and aggregate tendencies.
-Students will develop quantitative research and analytical skills in a variety of courses including econometrics and intermediate micro and macroeconomics.
+Students learn quantitative research and analytical skills in a variety of courses including econometrics and intermediate micro and macroeconomics.

-Individuals who successfully earn the bachelor of business administration degree with a major in Economics can go on to work as business professionals in positions including: financial risk analyst, economist, investment analyst, statistician, management consultant or local government officer.
+Individuals who successfully earn their degree in Economics are well prepared for graduate studies, policy-oriented research, consulting activities, and other employment across a multitude of industries.
+They can go on to work as business professionals in positions including: financial risk analyst, economist, investment analyst, statistician, management consultant, or local government officer.